bentoml/BentoML/DEVELOPMENT.md

 git switch -c my-new-branch-name
 ```

+4. Make your changes!

-4. Use the git add command to save the state of files you have changed.
+5. Use the git add command to save the state of files you have changed.
 ```bash
 git add <names of the files you have changed>
 ```

-5. Commit your changes.
+6. Commit your changes.
 ```bash
 git commit
 ```

-6. Push all changes to your fork on GitHub.
+7. Push all changes to your fork on GitHub.
 ```bash
 git push
 ```

-## Using VSCode
+## Using VS Code
 1. Switch to the main branch:
     1. Open the command palette with Ctrl+Shift+P.
-    2. Search for Git: Checkout to...
+    2. Search for 'Git: Checkout to...'
-    3. Select main.
+    3. Select 'main'.

 2. Pull from the upstream remote:
     1. Open the command palette.
-    2. Enter and select Git: Pull...
+    2. Enter and select 'Git: Pull...'
-    3. Select upstream.
+    3. Select 'upstream'.

 3. Create and change to a new branch:
-    1. Type in Git: Create Branch... in the command palette.
+    1. Type in 'Git: Create Branch...' in the command palette.
     2. Enter a branch name.

+4. Make your changes!

-4. Stage all your changes:
+5. Stage all your changes:
-    1. Enter and select Git: Stage All Changes... in the command palette.
+    1. Enter and select 'Git: Stage All Changes...' in the command palette.

-5. Commit your changes:
+6. Commit your changes:
-    1. Open the command palette and enter Git: Commit.
+    1. Open the command palette and enter 'Git: Commit'.

-6. Push your changes:
+7. Push your changes:
-    1. Enter and select Git: Push... in the command palette.
+    1. Enter and select 'Git: Push...' in the command palette.

 </details>